 Limited edition consoles

 No limited edition consoles have been revealed — yet.
 It appears that some interesting designs could be on the way in the future, as in a now-deleted thread, Sony's VP of UX design at PlayStation, Matt MacLaurin, explained that the PS5 hardware is customizable in ways the previous console wasn't.
-He also said that there will be "a special edition for everyone."
+He also said there will be "a special edition for everyone."

 Time to play

-Keep all your options open with the regular PS5, as you won't be cut off from PS5 or PS4 discs.
+Keep all your options open with the regular PS5, as you won't get cut off from PS5 or PS4 discs.
 If you aren't ready to give up physical media, this is the console for you.